mono/website/community/google-summer-of-code/projects.md

 **Deliverables:** ilasm emitting code using IKVM.Reflection instead of PEAPI, and passing all tests.

 **Mentors:** Marek Safar, Zoltan Varga

+### Replace mono-cil-strip

+**Complexity:** Medium

+The current tool requires [1] us to keep a very old version of Cecil around (in the submodules).
+It's also not very fast [2] and cannot be reused with (or embedded into) other projects [3] that are using a new version of Cecil.

+Notes: it does not have to use (or hack around) the latest Cecil, e.g. it could be based on System.Reflection.Metadata or even a custom solution.

+[1] The most important feature, for full-AOT, is that the metadata tokens *must* remain identical (it's part of the executable and stripping happens after the AOT process).

+[2] needs measurements but the old-cecil was not very fast

+[3] XI mtouch, XM mmp and XA tooling - the later too needs a mode that can partially strip IL too

+**Deliverables**: Pull requests that replace *mono-cil-strip* with a new version that has the described characteristics.

+**Mentors:** Alexander Kyte

 ## Mono Runtime